-A transition from private to public funding for without a system for compensating taxpavers necessarily hurts the initial working population who themselves did not benefit from the policy.
+A transition from private to public education without a system for compensating taxpayers necessarily hurts the initial working population who themselves did not benefit from the policy.
 This can be circumvented by providing old-age support to the agents who finance the public funding of education.
 In the literature, this is the idea behind pairing education subsidy with pension.
-However, in dynamically efficient economies, having PAYG pension in the steady state is welfare reducing.
+However, in dynamically efficient economies, having PAYG pension in the steady-state is welfare reducing.
 This problem is mitigated in our paper in the following way.
 The government gradually expands the public system, increasing the tax burden on the working population.
 For the intervention to be a Pareto improvement, we require that every generation be at least as well off with the intervention than without.
-Every generation must consume at least the non-intervention allocation.
 Pension is used to compensate the agents for their increased tax burden.
-Hence, pension payment and education subsidies go up until the marginal return from investment in education reaches the market rate of return which holds at the CMA.
+Hence, pension payment and education subsidies go up until the marginal return from investment in education reaches the market rate of return (which is what holds at the CMA).
 Once the CMA level of education is achieved, increased aggregate resources (due to the increased level of education) can come to play the compensatory role of pensions.
 Build up of these 'extra' resources allow pensions to be phased out in finite time.
 Interestingly, these extra resources are generated within the system, that is, without the help from any external sources such as human capital externalities.
-Even after pension is phased out, the social cost of investment in education for the government through intergenerational transfers still remains less than that for the agent under complete market.
+Even after pension is phased out, the social cost of investment in education for the government through intergenerational transfers remains less than that for the agent under complete market.
 This difference in cost makes it optimal for the government to increase the investment in education beyond the complete market level.
-Eventually the economy reaches the Golden Rule, the steady state allocation that a social planner wants to achieve.
+Eventually, the economy reaches the Golden Rule, the steady-state allocation that the social planner wants to achieve.